Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Rapid GPU-Assisted Search for Manifold Intersections

-Once the bounding box test has rejected most of the non-intersecting quadrilateral pairs, there are still often a fair number of pairs left.
-Hence, we run a second fast rejection test on the remaining pairs which is due to M\"oller \cite{moller}.
+Even after the spatial grid partitioning and bounding box tests have excluded most of the non-intersecting quad pairs, there are still often a fair number of pairs left.
+Hence, we run a second broad phase test on the remaining pairs which is due to M\"oller \cite{moller}.
 The full M\"oller test is a two-part triangle-triangle intersection test developed for applications in 3D graphics; we use only the first part of this test, which is for quick rejection of non-intersecting pairs of triangles.
 Given two triangles in 3D space, the quick test checks whether all the vertices of one triangle are on the same side of the plane formed by the other; if so, the pair of triangles cannot intersect.
-In our case, since our objects are in 4D $(x,y,p_{x},p_{y})$ space, we project the quadrilaterals and their constituent triangles onto 3D $(x,y,p_{x})$ space in order to carry out the test.
-Of course, if the 3D projected quadrilaterals and triangles do not intersect, then neither will the full quadrilaterals and triangles in 4D space.
+In our case, since our objects are in 4D $(x,y,p_{x},p_{y})$ space, we project the quads and their constituent triangles onto 3D $(x,y,p_{x})$ space in order to carry out the test.
+Of course, if the 3D projected quads and triangles do not intersect, then neither will the full quads and triangles in 4D space.